Extracted from this year’s Mitford Society: Vol IV

 Although from different backgrounds, both socially and professionally, the stylistic approach of Nancy Mitford, Elizabeth Jane Howard (known as Jane), and Lucia Berlin were markedly similar.
-Everything they had gone through in their lives – their difficult upbringings, relationships with their family and friends, and love affairs – were woven into the text of their stories, for better or worse.
-As an admirer of all three women, I find the clues within their fiction canon an intriguing puzzle.
-Interestingly, only Jane wrote an autobiography (titled Slipstream), whereas Nancy threatened to write her memoirs but never got around to it, and Lucia made a start but never completed hers.
-Perhaps the early deaths of both Nancy and Lucia, in 1973 and 2004 respectively, brought their factual writing to a halt.
-Using one’s peers and experiences to craft fiction is nothing new, but the aforementioned women did it with such authenticity that the lines between reality and fantasy are blurred.
+Everything they had gone through in their lives – their difficult upbringings, relationships with their family and friends, and love affairs – were woven into the text of their stories.
+As an admirer of all three women, I find the clues within their literary canon an intriguing puzzle.
+Interestingly, only Jane wrote an autobiography (titled Slipstream), whereas Nancy threatened to write her memoirs but never did, and Lucia’s remained uncompleted.*

-In The Pursuit of Love, Nancy’s fifth non-fiction novel which was published in 1945 that Nancy unashamedly used her sisters and parents personalities, as well as their experiences, in her work.
-Each character is a mishmash of their collective lives; from their initiation into secret societies (the Hons’ Cupboard), love affairs, and to the dialogue they spoke, it had all happened in real life.
-And so, as a Mitford enthusiast, this gives Nancy’s work a feeling of de ja vu.
-This, we are aware of because of the extensive publications detailing the Mitfords letters; from nursery teases to political leanings, she collected each nugget and put it into her books.
-Her earlier work – written in haste to supplement her pithy allowance borrowed fragments from her misadventures with the Bright Young Things – lacks a venomous bite.
-The pathos of a young woman of eighteen coming out as a debutante, hoping to find a husband to not only elevate her rank in society but unburden her parents, is heartbreaking when dissected.
-Love did not come into the equation, and Nancy often chased the four lettered word with little success.
+In The Pursuit of Love, Nancy’s fifth non-fiction novel which was published in 1945, the characters were a complete portrait of her parents and sisters.
+Each character is a combination of the Mitfords’ collective lives: their childhood secret societies (the Hons’ Cupboard), love affairs, and the dialogue they spoke.
+Her earlier work – written in haste to supplement a meagre allowance borrowed fragments from her misadventures with the Bright Young Things – lacks a venomous bite.
+However, in TPOL the pathos of a young woman of eighteen coming out as a debutante, hoping to find a husband to not only elevate her rank in society but unburden her parents, is heartbreaking when dissected.
+Love did not come into the equation, and Nancy often chased the four-lettered word.